 29. Altered Attitudes

-In comparison to our past, we have changed dramatically, and our attitudes have been altered.
-If we have become sober but our attitudes are unchanged, then we might be what is called a dry drunk.
-We need to achieve emotional sobriety as well.
+Compared to our past, we should have changed dramatically in our attitudes.
+If we’ve become sober but our attitudes remain unchanged, we might be experiencing what’s called being a “dry drunk.”
+True recovery requires emotional sobriety as well as physical sobriety.

 30. How It Works